 Please note that we cannot offer visits during our peak times or during exam periods.
 For further information and to arrange your visit, please email firstname.lastname@example.org.

-The Info Hub is located inside the Library, to the left of the entry and exit barriers.
-The Info Hub operates during staffed hours.
-Staff at the Hub will be happy to help, should you require any assistance.
+The Service Desk is located inside the Library, to the left of the entry and exit barriers.
+The Service Desk operates during staffed hours and staff at the desk will be happy to help, should you require any assistance.

-The Info Hub is the location for collecting interlibrary loans, requesting and collecting theses, purchasing binding materials as well as general enquiries.
+The desk is the location for collecting interlibrary loans, requesting and collecting theses, accessing binding materials and stationery, and borrowing headphones as well as for general enquiries.